CaseyWachiuri/HashTables-in-C/README.md

 #### By Casey Waweru

 ## Description
-This is a simple repository that I am using to teach myself concepts regarding data structures and algorithms
+This is a simple repository that I am using to learn more about hashtables

 ## Installation Requirements